 While we don’t know what this means for military priorities and practices, it’s a high-profile signal of a mindset shake-up in the establishment status-quo.

-In his excellent blog, Unfolding Leadership, Dan Oestriech offers another example of the changing nature of our reality.
+In his blog, Unfolding Leadership, author Dan Oestriech offers another example of the changing nature of our reality.
 In Leading Change in a VUCA World,” Dan points out that to lead change in a VUCA world (volatile, uncertain, complex, ambiguous) leaders must be able to adapt and stimulate continuous organizational change.
 He points out that earlier models of change management are outmoded top-down strategies designed to maintain control and overcome resistance

 Cultures change when people do.
 So how do we handle our new collective awareness that living is a state of permanent uncertainty?
 Organizational instability is one pill to swallow, personal volatility – quite another.

 In seeking consolation and clarity for unanswerable questions, I often turn to the work of a trusted resource – author Pema Chodron.
 There’s nothing religious or mystical about the wise and practical advice that this American Buddhist nun offers.
 Her work inevitably reminds me that I’m anxious and frustrated because I’m looking outside and not inside for guidance.
 In case we need reminding – uncertainty is and always has been our human companion.

 In Living Beautifully (with Uncertainty and Change) Pema writes, “As human beings we share a tendency to scramble for certainty whenever we realize that everything around us is in flux.”
 Depending on our personality and experience, some of us make a great study of the ways we get and stay “organized.”
 We’re constantly trying to control what the Buddhists call “impermanence,” a state which most of us deeply resist.